If you are looking for the best aquarium plants for shrimp then you are at the right place.

 As mentioned earlier, duckweed can tolerate a wide range of water parameters.

-It can tolerate temperature as low as 42 degrees Fahrenheit to up to 91 degree Fahrenheit.
+It can tolerate temperatures as low as 42 degrees Fahrenheit to up to 91 degrees Fahrenheit.

 Its pH tolerance range is between 5 to 9.